JanssenProject/jans/docs/admin/terraform/README.md

     }
     ```

-7. Before importing, we have to define an empty `resource` in `configurations.tf`:
+7. Before importing, we have to define a `resource` configuration in `configurations.tf`:

     ```
     resource "jans_logging_configuration" "global" {